yjmantilla/sovabids/paper/paper.md

 SOVABIDS addresses this challenge by enabling reproducible semi-automatic and interoperable conversion of EEG datasets into the BIDS standard, even by non-technical users.
 This democratizes access to BIDS compliance, enabling more EEG data to be shared and analyzed within the broader scientific community.
 Moreover, SOVABIDS facilitates the development of user-friendly graphical frontends, which further enhances its accessibility to a wider audience, including those who may not be familiar with programming or data structuring concepts.
 SOVABIDS leverages established EEG analysis tools, in particular MNE [@mne] for reading EEG data formats and MNE-BIDS [@mnebids] for BIDS compliant data saving.
 It also incorporates open-source best practices like automated testing and [streamlined documentation](https://sovabids.readthedocs.io/en/latest/autoapi/index.html) that includes [usage examples](https://sovabids.readthedocs.io/en/latest/auto_examples/index.html), ensuring continuous enhancement, and facilitating community usage and collaboration in maintaining and improving the software.

+# Research Impact Statement

 SOVABIDS is currently available on the Neurodesk platform [www.neurodesk.org](www.neurodesk.org) [@neurodesk].
 It has been used in both academic research and published scientific studies, including a Master's thesis on EEG-based Alzheimer's risk classification [@vero], a Bachelor's thesis on web-based EEG processing tools [@luisa], and a peer-reviewed study focused on harmonizing EEG features across multiple recording sites [@alberto].

-# Core Features and Design Principles
+# Software Design

 Developing an EEG-to-BIDS conversion tool requires balancing usability, automation, reproducibility, and flexibility while ensuring compatibility with existing neuroimaging tools.
 SOVABIDS was designed with these challenges in mind, prioritizing accessibility for non-technical users, handling variations in EEG data structures, and enabling seamless integration with other software.
 The following five design principles guided its development: